blogfoster/wp-blogfoster-insights/README.txt

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'blogfoster Traffic Tracker'
+2. Search for 'blogfoster Insights'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
-5. Go to 'blogfoster Traffic Tracker'
+5. Go to 'blogfoster Insights'

 = Uploading in WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `blogfoster-tt.zip` from your computer
+3. Select `blogfoster-insights.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard
 6. Go to 'blogfoster Traffic Tracker'

 = Using FTP =

-1. Download `blogfoster-tt.zip`
+1. Download `blogfoster-insights.zip`
-2. Extract the `blogfoster-tt` directory to your computer
+2. Extract the `blogfoster-insights` directory to your computer
-3. Upload the `blogfoster-tt` directory to the `/wp-content/plugins/` directory
+3. Upload the `blogfoster-insights` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard
 5. Go to 'blogfoster Traffic Tracker'